The Canticles, sung by great cathedral choirs, often provide the first introduction for many to the riches of Anglican spirituality

 When we look outside the Anglican tradition, there are some traditions in the Church that are named after their claims to universality or to holding the whole faith, as with Catholics or Orthodox.
 Others are named after a founder, for example, the Benedictines, Franciscans, Lutherans, Wesleyans or Calvinists.
 Others have been named because of a particular emphasis in prayer and spirituality, such as the Methodists, Salvationists, Jesuits, Redemptorists or Quakers.
 Still others have names that reveal a particular sacramental or organisational emphasis, including the Baptists and Presbyterians.

-But Anglicans are not Henricians or Elizabethans, nor are we Cranmerists, not Laudians.
-Episcopalian might describe us in organisation terms, but we are not the only ones with bishops.
-And I am slightly uneasy with a term like Anglican – for we are not the English overseas at prayer.
-But “Anglican” is convenient shorthand for a family of churches that have a shared spiritual heritage.
+But as Anglicans we are not Henricians or Elizabethans, nor are we Cranmerists, not Laudians.
+Episcopalian might describe us in organisational terms, but we are not the only ones with bishops.
+And there are times when I am slightly uneasy with a term like Anglican – for we are not the English overseas at prayer.
+But “Anglican” is a convenient shorthand for a family of churches that have a shared spiritual heritage.

 So, what is Anglican spirituality?
 And is there something unique about it?